Gardening by the Moon

 The astrology sign the moon is in also has an effect on your garden.
 Our moon passes through all twelve zodiac signs in the course of approximately twenty eight days.
 Let us take a look at the twelve zodiac signs and see how each either helps or hurts our gardens:

-Moon in Aries—this is a dry, barren, masculine sign, best used for destroying weeds.
+This is a dry, barren, masculine sign, best used for destroying weeds.
 Since it’s a good time for beginnings, you may want to turn the soil and prepare it for planting.
 This is also a great time to plant something new, which you never tried in your garden before now.

-Moon in Taurus—this is a productive sign where the earth will be moist.
+This is a productive sign where the earth will be moist.
 Since it is a fixed sign, it is well used for plants which need to be hardy, such as root crops, and leafy vegetables, such as lettuce and cabbage.
 Flowers planted in a Taurus moon will also be hardy and especially pretty, since Taurus is ruled by Venus.
 Taurus also rules the throat, so try singing as you garden.
 Studies have shown that indigenous people of the Amazon were advised by their Shamans that plants enjoy hearing music.
 Maybe it helps your plants to know you are happy.
 Sing a tune as you plant, what do you have to lose?
 It's also good for your mental health.

-Moon in Gemini—This is another masculine, barren, dry, and airy sign.
+This is another masculine, barren, dry, and airy sign.
 Use it for destroying noxious growths, pests and weeds, or for taking some time for cultivation.
 This would also be a good time to plan new crops and flowers, to look through your garden catalogs and get some new ideas to try for next year.

-Moon in Cancer—This is a very fruitful and moist sign, great for planting and irrigation.
+This is a very fruitful and moist sign, great for planting and irrigation.
 Since Cancer is the most nurturing sign, and we nurture our plants which do the best, this is really a good time to plant mostly anything.
 You may sing to your plants when the Moon is in Cancer too, or just give them a nice pep talk!
 (If they talk back, you are on your own)!
 These are the plants you grow because your parents or grandparents always had them in their gardens, and you have a sentimental attachment to them.

-Moon in Leo— Leo moons are best saved for killing weeds.
+Leo moons are best saved for killing weeds.
 But if you do have success with a plant here, it will be one of those stubborn plants you have that refuses to die, and keeps on growing despite anything.
 Leo plantings are going to be high maintenance.
 But they will eventually look stunning and be worth your efforts.

-Moon in Virgo—This is a feminine, earthy, and moist sign, but somewhat barren, due to Virgo’s ruler Mercury.
+This is a feminine, earthy, and moist sign, but somewhat barren, due to Virgo’s ruler Mercury.
 Save it for cultivation and getting rid of weeds and pests.
 Fussy plants won't like to be planted at this time, save this moon sign for plants that catch on more easily.
 This is also a good time to read more to learn new things about planting that will benefit your garden.
 Or to study your gardening books more.

-Moon in Libra—This is a semi-fruitful sign, moist, and airy.
+This is a semi-fruitful sign, moist, and airy.
 Use it to plant crops that need good pulp growth.
 Libra is a great sign for planting flowers and vines though, they will look very nice, and creep the way you want them to go.
 This is also a good time for seeding hay and corn.

 Libra is Venus ruled, so what you plant will be beautiful.
 This is also a great time to shop at the local garden store to see what's new.
 You will be tempted to buy some decoration for your garden, something to make it stand out as yours.

-Moon in Scorpio—this is a feminine and fruitful sign, watery and moist.
+This is a feminine and fruitful sign, watery and moist.
 It is productive like Cancer, but the plants may be hardier due to the fact it is a fixed sign.
 It makes sturdy plants and vines.
 Water sign moon plants like music, so you may sing again or play some music.
 Scorpio is a dark sign, so try some punk rock. grunge or rap.
 Scorpio also rules the reproductive organs, so bulbs and perennials will do well when planted in this moon.

-Moon in Sagittarius—this is a barren, dry, and masculine sign.
+This is a barren, dry, and masculine sign.
 It is good for planting onions, seeding hay, and for cultivation.
 A Sagittarius moon is a good time to review your planting schedule or make a few adjustments.
 Get together with your garden club and exchange tips.

-Moon in Capricorn— This is an earthy, feminine sign, dry, yet productive.
+This is an earthy, feminine sign, dry, yet productive.
 Use it for planting potatoes and other tubers.
 The plants will be strong and will do well.
 Capricorn Moon is the best for planning future gardens, or deciding on a new layout for your garden.
 It's also time for reviewing your goals for yield.

-Moon in Aquarius—This is masculine, airy, dry. and barren.
+This is masculine, airy, dry. and barren.
 Use for cultivation and getting rid of pests.
 You may have new ideas regarding how you want to plant or display certain areas.
 You may have the urge to plant something frivolous or non- conventional, just for the fun of change or being different.

-Moon in Pisces— This is a very fruitful, moist, feminine, watery sign.
+This is a very fruitful, moist, feminine, watery sign.
 Watch these plants carefully and baby them, they will be the weakest of those planted in the water signs.
 It is, however, very good for root growth.
 You may sing to your plants in the Pisces moon too, or offer gentle encouragement.
 They may need a few kind words, but will reward you with fragile beauty.

 Experiment With Moon Gardening on Your Own